Fall 2023 (Move-In Edition)

 Report your maintenance requests on School Dude at login.myschoolbuilding.com/msb.
 Further Instructions are in the Residence Hall Handbook.
 You may also call the HRL Office at 665-6235 to report your problem.

 Student Email: This is the official medium for university communication.
 The University has established students’ e-mail addresses (example: firstname.lastname@example.org) as an official medium by which UM communicates with students.
 Students are responsible for reading the messages that are distributed to their university e-mail accounts.

-Personal Appliance Permits/Energy Fees: If you brought your own personal fridge, you must pay a one time $25 fee and pick up an energy sticker to place on your refrigerator.
-You can pick up this permit at the Housing Office and then the $25 fee will be placed on your student account.
-The permit must be placed & present on your fridge by the first health & safety inspections in September, which will be the week of Sept.
-14-Sept.
-18. If you do not have an energy sticker on your refrigerator this will be considered a failed Health and Safety inspection.
-If you live in Peck Hall & brought your own microwave, a permit must be purchased for that appliance as well.
-Residents of New Hall & Peck are not required to purchase permits for appliances provided by the university, but you must purchase permits for any personal appliances you have brought to use in your room.
-Residents who rent a microfridge through the Housing office are not required to purchase an energy sticker.
+Personal Appliance Energy Fees: If you brought your own personal fridge, you must pay a one-time $25 fee.
+During the first health and safety inspections, which will be the week of September 11th-15th, your RA will give you an energy fee sticker and record that you have a personal fridge.
+The $25 energy fee will then be placed on your student account from the Housing office.
+If you live in Peck Hall & brought your own microwave, an energy fee must be paid for that appliance as well.
+Residents of New Hall & Peck are not required to pay energy fees for appliances provided by the university, but you must pay the energy fee for any personal appliances you have brought to use in your room.
+Your RA will provide the energy fee sticker during Health and Safety checks and the fee will be added to your account shortly after.
+Residents who rent a microfridge through the Housing office are not required to purchase an energy fee sticker.

 No Smoking: Smoking is not permitted in any UM residence hall at any time.
 You must be 25 feet away from residence halls when smoking.